 Singing is inspirational, beneficial - and fun.
 If you would like to try us out, come to one of our rehearsals at St Matthew's Church in Chichester Road.
 Proceedings start at 7.15pm.

 You can contact us first, using the details on our website - or just turn up.
-You will find us sociable and welcoming.
+We welcome all voices - especially tenors and sopranos!
+You will find us sociable and inclusive.
 You don't need lots of experience - just a liking of music and a readiness to learn.
-If you decide you would like to join us after meeting us, we can sign you up and you will singing on stage with the rest of us in no time.
+If you decide you would like to join us, we can sign you up and you will be singing on stage with the rest of us in no time.